PhD University of Sydney 2007, MA University of Calgary 2001, BA (Hons) University of Calgary 1995

-Angkor and the Khmer Empire, the rise, operation and collapse of Asian states, transportation and communication systems, prehistoric industrial production (iron, ceramics), Archaeology of Buddhism, field techniques, GIS and applications of remote sensing to landscape archaeology Personal Statement
+Angkor and the Khmer Empire, the rise, operation and collapse of Asian states, transportation and communication systems, premodern industrial production (iron, ceramics), archaeology of Buddhism, field techniques, GIS and applications of remote sensing to landscape archaeology.

 Hall, Tegan, Dan Penny, Mitch Hendrickson,

 Colin Cooke and Quan Hua 2016.
 "Iron and Fire: geoarchaeological history of a Khmer industrial city during the decline of the Angkor Kingdom".
 Journal of Archaeological Science Reports